the fastest

 Very occasionally you want to hear that deeper rumbling voice and experience the old 6.0’s turbine smoothness, because it was a cultured, sophisticated thing and suited a cruising Conti down to the ground.
 But the truism was that the V8 was always more charismatic, efficient and almost as hard hitting as the W12.
 It had a crisper soundtrack and better throttle response.
 And that was the old one.

 This V8 still thunders and cackles properly (no artificial noise is pumped in, it’s all authentic), but it’s the sheer torque and smoothness of its delivery that’s outstanding.
 187bhp of electric thrust may not sound much when afflicted by 2,459kg, but you can feel its effects in an instant surge before the V8 gets its shoulder behind things.
 You will not need to use high revs.
-This powertrain is a thunderous mid-range performer.
+This powertrain is gentle at low revs for town and cruising work, but a thunderous mid-range performer.

 And it works better with the twin clutch gearbox than the W12 ever did.
 That occasionally threw in a jolted shift, but now the shifts are effortlessly slick.
 And so good is the software’s judgement that it works best when left to its own devices.
-Unless you want to feel more involved and use different parts of the rev range just for the crack.
+Unless you want to use the paddles to feel more involved and use different parts of the rev range just for the crack.

 Of course you can, and it moves more swiftly and easily than you expect.
 It’s ideal for urban situations and operated via a mode button on the centre console.
-Bentley says 50 miles of range and actually, if you save it for low speed excursions, you will get close to that.
+Bentley says 50 miles of range and actually, if you save it for low speed excursions in warm weather, you will get close to that.
 Just switch the ICE back on for motorways.

 Not a single bit.
 It remains a wonderfully quiet cockpit of calm carried along on sumptuous springs.
 Twist the rotary controller from Sport, through Bentley to Comfort and you immediately notice the tension dissipate.
 Now the Conti GT floats along, sighing in time with the road, rising and falling gently.
 Don’t drive it post-lunch, it’ll put you to sleep.